portellam/parse-iommu-devices/README.md

                             are binded to VFIO;
                             FILE is the XML file name as text.
-                            Leave FILE empty to use default file name ("parse-iommu-devices.xml").
+                            Leave FILE empty to use default file name
+                            ("/usr/local/etc/parse-iommu-devices.
+                            xml").

 Examples:
-  parse-iommu-devices --ignore-name ether --pcie -qq --vga-index 2
+  parse-iommu-devices --ignore-name ether --pcie --vga-index 2
-                            Quiet output except for drivers and
+                            Standard output of comma-delimited
-                            hardware IDs (of IOMMU groups with
+                            lists hardware IDs and drivers (of
+                            IOMMU groups with PCI/e devices),
-                            PCI/e devices), exclude IOMMU groups
+                            exclude IOMMU groups with VGA
-                            with VGA device(s) before and after
+                            device(s) before and after the
-                            the second matched group, and exclude
+                            second matched group, and exclude
                             any wired ethernet devices (Host and
                             PCI/e).
 ```

 #### 6.3.
 XML file
-Regardless of an existing VFIO setup, the script will output a complete list of **valid** drivers, if a known good XML file is present, with the exact device hardware IDs and valid drivers for the system.
+Regardless of an existing VFIO setup, the script will output lists of hardware

-It is recommended to backup this file (`/usr/local/bin/parse-iommu-devices.d/parse-iommu-devices.xml`).
+IDs and **valid** drivers, *if* a known good XML file is present.

+##### An XML file may be generated on a known good system:
+1. No VFIO drivers present
+2. Drivers are installed for all relevant devices.

+You may backup the default XML file (`/usr/local/etc/parse-iommu-devices.xml`).

 Please feel free to share your XML file with other VFIO users and enthusiasts.